Outdoor Workouts for Strength and Conditioning

 Examples:

-• Hill sprints or stair runs → explosive power + cardiovascular endurance.
+• Hill sprints or stair runs → explosive power and aerobic capacity.

-• Farmers carries with kettlebells, dumbbells, or sandbags → grip + aerobic capacity.
+• Farmer’s carries with kettlebells or sandbags → grip and work capacity.

-• Circuit training combining running, burpees, and push-ups → whole-body conditioning.
+• Circuits mixing running, burpees, and push-ups → whole-body conditioning.

 Workout 1: Hill Sprint Power